ADD CONDITION

 Storage and Handling

 To ensure the safety and effectiveness of your product, always keep the container tightly closed when not in use.
-Store it in a cool, dry place at a temperature between 15°C and 30°C (59°F to 86°F).
-This temperature range helps maintain the product's integrity and performance.
+This helps prevent contamination and maintains the integrity of the contents.
+Store the product in a cool, dry place at a temperature between 15 to 30°C (59 to 86°F).

 Additional Information